heavendata/heavendata.github.io/en/initial-setup/optimize-catalog-structure.md

 ### Common attributes

-You'll typically have some attributes like "product name" or "sku" that are shared by all products.
-To simplify the setup you should add those attributes as "common attributes".
+You'll typically have attributes like "product name" or "sku" shared by all products.
+To simplify the setup, you should add those attributes as "common attributes."

 1. Go to settings > common attributes
 2. Add all sections that contain attributes shared by all products